 There are dozens of ways you can praise Grim Fandango, from its unforgettable locales to its vulnerable cast of characters to its spot-on dialogue.
 But the biggest compliment you can pay it is that there’s nothing else fully like it, especially compared to other adventure games.
 Gabriel Knight may have a fantastic story, but when placed against dozens of other supernatural murder mysteries, it doesn’t really differentiate.
 The same can be said about The Longest Journey – also extremely well written, but it blends in together with numerous other works of fantasy fiction.
 If Grim Fandango was a book, or a comic, or a movie, it would still stand out as being entirely unlike anything else in the medium.
 It would probably still go underappreciated, of course – it’s hard to adequately describe its intricacies in a way that’s easily understood, which may have contributed to its disappointing retail performance.
 While not technically LucasArts’ last adventure game, it’s the point where it seemed like the adventure game genre had died.
 If viewed from that perspective, then Grim Fandango is the most beautiful swan song imaginable.

 Grim Fandango was developed primarily for Windows 98 PCs, so trying to run it out of the box might prove to be troublesome.
-And unfortunately, as of the time of this writing, the game is not available on any digital download services.
-However, if you manage to track down a copy of the game, it is now easily playable on modern platforms using ResidualVM, an interpreter similar to SCUMMVM.
+It is, however, easily playable on modern platforms using ResidualVM, an interpreter similar to SCUMMVM.